mdn/content/files/en-us/learn/server-side/django/admin_site/index.md

 In this section we're going to look at a few changes that will improve the interface for our _LocalLibrary_, including adding more information to `Book` and `Author` model lists, and improving the layout of their edit views.
 We won't change the `Language` and `Genre` model presentation because they only have one field each, so there is no real benefit in doing so!

-You can find a complete reference of all the admin site customisation choices in [The Django Admin site](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/) (Django Docs).
+You can find a complete reference of all the admin site customization choices in [The Django Admin site](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/) (Django Docs).

 ### Register a ModelAdmin class